tris790/ytcog/README.md

 await session.fetch();
 ```

-In order to obtain your youtube cookie and user agent: Log onto YouTube in your browser.
+__cookie__ and __userAgent__ are optional, but in order to obtain them log onto YouTube in your browser.
 Goto settings > ... > developer tools.
 Refresh the page.
 Goto network>headers.
 Find the "www.youtube.com" entry.
 In the request headers you will find "cookie" and "user-agent".
 Pass these string values in your ytcog sessions.

-A session object is required to create searches, channels, playlists and videos.
+A session object is required to create search, channel, playlist and video objects.

 ### Search